Please enter your question below:

 - Mika did not pay the $100 premium payment to the insurance company for April or May

 - Mika had a 31 day grace period from May 1- until July 3 – to pay the premium payments for April, May, and June before the plan was terminated for nonpayment

 - Mika paid the $100 premium for April, May, and June (a total of $300) on June 30

 - Mika was still enrolled in the health plan

 Many providers will not treat you for non-emergency care when your insurance is suspended.
-Once you pay the full amount you owe on the health plan, you will be covered for care received during the grace period.
+Once you pay the full amount you owe the health plan, you will be covered for care received during the grace period.
 The provider will have to resubmit the claim to receive payment.

-If you do not pay the binder or premium payments and your plan is canceled, you will have to pay for the treatment you received out of your own pocket.
-If payment is an issue, you will have to work a payment plan out with your healthcare provider.
+If you do not pay the binder or premium payments and your plan is cancelled, you will have to pay for the treatment you received during the grace period.
+If payment is an issue, you will have to work out a payment plan with your healthcare provider.